landonma/datamanagement/README.md

 Markdown was created to be easy to read and edit.
 You can find a guide for using markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Some additional tips for creating markdown documents:
 * There must be a space after the ##'s when making headers
 * There is NO space when bolding and using italics; ie. **bold** not ** bold **
+* If you want to force a line break put two spaces at the end of the line; end."  "

 * how to write your own doc